 At contract inception, the Partnership assesses the goods and services promised in its contracts with customers and identifies a performance obligation for each promise to transfer a good or service (or bundle of goods or services) that is distinct.
 To identify the performance obligations, the Partnership considers all the goods or services promised in the contract, whether explicitly stated or implied based on customary business practices.
-For a contract that has more than one performance obligation, the Partnership allocates the total contract consideration it expects to be entitled to, to each distinct performance obligation based on a standalone-selling price basis.
+For a contract that has more than one performance obligation based on a standalone-selling price basis.
 Revenue is recognized when (or as) the performance obligations are satisfied, that is, when the customer obtains control of the good or service.
 Certain of our contracts contain variable components, which, when combined with the fixed component are considered a single performance obligation.
 For these types of contracts, only the fixed component of the contracts are included in the following table.